Justar96/ptoon/SPEC.md

 ---

-By adhering to this document, maintainers can evolve `pytoon` with confidence that its behavior remains aligned with the broader TOON ecosystem while honoring Python-specific guarantees.
+By adhering to this document, maintainers can evolve `ptoon` with confidence that its behavior remains aligned with the broader TOON ecosystem while honoring Python-specific guarantees.
 Contributions building on this specification SHOULD update the changelog with explicit normative changes and expand the test matrix